ReconWxlf/Roblox/README.md

 # Roblox related scripts

 Place where I store my scripts at
-Currently, only basedBot (actually working on a recode, lol) is on here
+Currently, only basedBot (broken + filtered mess rn) is on here